zaphosting/docs/docs/ark-configuration.md

 **ServerAdminPassword**

 This command defines the password to log in as an admin.
-You can find more information about this in our guide: [ARK - Become Admin](ark-becomeadmin.md)
+You can find more information about this in our guide: [Become admin](ark-becomeadmin.md)

 | Data type | Default value | Value range |
 | :-------: | :-----------: | :---------: |